wix-incubator/with-eyes/README.md

 > It's that easy.
 It's Wix!

+### Viewport and environment

+Eyes determine a viewport based per first checked image.
+However due to webpage nature, the webpage (screenshotted image) might change it's size.
+In order to overcome this, this library automatically sets `100x100` viewport size, so that environment doesn't change due to change in a webpage.

 ### Using Baseline name

 By default `eyes` always saves baseline within its environment (combination of OS, Viewport Size and Browser).
 If you want to compare different browsers you should set [Baseline Name](https://help.applitools.com/hc/en-us/articles/360006914692-Cross-Environment-Testing).